- What Is It?

 - Causes and Triggers

 - How to Prevent

-What is myxedema coma?
+What is the medical definition of myxedema (crisis) coma?
+Is it common?

 What are the symptoms of hypothyroidism?

 Before a person develops myxedema coma, signs and symptoms of hypothyroidism usually are present and may have gone undiagnosed for a long time.